2017, May 27 (pre): The Lady in Red?

 See the red figure in the window?
 [Larger version here]

-Which is an interesting thing because the Fairmont Hotel has a reputation for being haunted by a ghost nicknamed the "Lady in Red."
-Of course, the figure might just be a hotel guest... except the floor with the window was at the time off-limits to guests due to renovations.
+Which is an interesting thing because the Hotel Vancouver has a reputation for being haunted by a ghost nicknamed the "Lady in Red."
+Of course, the figure might just be a hotel guest... except the floor with the window was, at the time, off-limits to guests due to renovations.

-• the hotel has 'dummy' elevators that only let out on the first and fourteenth floor, and it's these that the Lady in Red apparently frequents.
-The doors on these are kept bolted shut... yet staff have seen them open on their own.
+• The hotel has two 'dummy' elevators -- shafts that were built but never completed -- and it's these that the Lady in Red apparently frequents.
+The doors on these are kept bolted shut... yet staff have seen them open up on their own.

-• a bellman checking guests into room 1403 saw a lady in red pass through the door, following the guests into the room; so he followed to check on her... but the lady in red wasn't there.
+• A bellman checking guests into room 1403 saw a lady in red pass through the closed door, following the guests into the room; he followed to check on her... but the lady in red wasn't there.

 Despite the number of sightings and encounters people are said to have had with this amiable ghost, Graham's picture is the first claimed photo of her.

 Asked about the possibility of faking the photo, Graham was quoted saying: “I did not Photoshop anything on that photo.
 There’s a little red bleeding into the brick on the window but it’s just a cellphone shot from 50 stories up.
 It’s not Photo-shopped at all.”
 Graham also added that he didn't believe in ghosts, and that he felt he'd just photographed someone randomly passing the window wearing a red shirt, even if they weren't supposed to be there... that he got that picture from a hotel reportedly haunted by a "Lady in Red" was just "a pretty cool coincidence."
-Of course, it could also be pointed out that the hotel would benefit from attention garnered by a posed shot... so that's a bit of a worry.
+Of course, Graham then decided to share the picture with the Vancouver Sun who then, not surprisingly, labeled it as evidence of the ghost.
+It should also be pointed out that the Hotel Vancouver would only benefit from the attention garnered by a posed shot... so that's a bit of a worry.

 Some Definite Questions...